Curriculum for Key Stages 1 & 2

 We begin a structured phonics programme in Reception using the Letters and Sounds programme and Ruth Miskin’s Read Write Inc resources.
 Children learn that our alphabetical system has 44 phonemes (sounds) and throughout Reception and Key Stage One they learn how to represent these sounds with different graphemes (the way the letter is written).
 Children learn how to blend and segment these sounds to read and write.
 This consistent approach to phonics enables the children to access many books and prepare them for the Phonics Test which occurs at the end of Year 1.
 This test is also repeated for Year 2 children who were unable to reach the pass mark.

-Alongside this the children learn high frequency words or ‘tricky words’ which cannot be sounded out or are words with sounds that the children haven’t learnt yet.
+Alongside this the children learn high frequency words or common exception words for their year group which cannot be sounded out or are words with sounds that the children haven’t learnt yet.

 In Key Stage Two, if children still struggle with reading then the phonics programme will continue as necessary.

-In Key Stage 1 children read twice a week to a teacher or teaching assistant using some of our wonderful reading resources.
+In Key Stage 1 children read weekly to a teacher and sometimes with a teaching assistant using some of our wonderful reading resources.

 How do we teach writing?